 For starters, all the information about this technology’s components might feel overwhelming.
 The good thing is that you don’t really need to know the technical part to use it.

 To enable a VPN connection, you will need just a VPN app.

 Right after the “Connect” button is accessed, the VPN will create the private scoop of communication between your device and the Internet.

 The VPN server, VPN protocol, and the encryption will treat your data in such a manner that it will be encrypted within seconds and sent to the address you need to access.
-Its mission here is not done, as the VPN needs to process the information sent back to you, in order to decrypt and, finally, display it.
+Its mission here is not done, as the VPN needs to process the information sent back to you to decrypt and, finally, display it.

-- A Private technology – because all your online activities are kept private and away of any prying eyes (in simple words – private internet access).
+- A Private technology – because all your online activities are kept private and away from any prying eyes (in simple words – private internet access).